mkrystofiak1/mkrystofiak1/README.md

 account closes, or I do something silly.
 I do not currently have all of my coursework available, but I am working on it!

+In terms of jobs, I am currently interested in:
+- Software Engineering
+- Data Science/Machine Learning Engineering/Research
+- Aerospace Engineering
+- Cyber Security/Ethical Hacking
+- Financial Modeling
+- Anything space!
+- Anything that may be interesting, fun, or enlightening!

 #### Coursework Uploaded:
 - COSC320 - Advanced Data Structures and Algorithm Analysis
 - COSC420Project2 - High Performance Computing Project 2, forked from fellow contributor, Lens Desrouleaux with Olivia Rourke